CtrlK

 Workflow Clarity

 The 5-step workflow is clearly sequenced with a progress checklist, but lacks validation checkpoints.
-There's no step to verify the Actor ran successfully before summarizing, no feedback loop for retrying failed runs, and no validation of the input JSON before execution.
+There's no step to verify the Actor schema was fetched correctly, no validation that the input JSON is well-formed before running, and no feedback loop for handling partial results or retrying failed runs.
+The error handling section is separate rather than integrated into the workflow.

 2 / 3